 The Trust currently is a co-owner in ten joint arrangements.
-These arrangements are classified as joint operations because the parties involved have joint control and rights to the assets and joint responsibility of the liabilities relating to the arrangement.
+These arrangements are classified as joint operations because the parties involved have joint control of the assets and joint responsibility of the liabilities relating to the arrangement.
 As a result, the Trust includes its pro rata share of its assets, liabilities, revenues, expenses and cash flows in these consolidated financial statements.
 Management believes the assets of these joint arrangements are sufficient for the purpose of satisfying the associated obligations.
-The co-ownership schedule is laid out below:
+The co-ownership schedule is outlined below:

-Notes to Consolidated Financial Statements For the Years Ended December 31, 2019 and December 31, 2018
+Notes to Consolidated Financial Statements For the Years Ended December 31, 2020 and December 31, 2019